ThomasPSpargo/COLOC-reporter/README.md

 The main `colocaliseRegion.R` script can accept several input and analysis configurations.
 Documentation for these operations are available by running `Rscript ./scripts/colocaliseRegion.R --help`.

-Likewise, `gwasSummaryPlotter.R` can be used to compare measures provided for summary statistic pairs (e.g. for beta values, p-values, finemapping PIPs from the SuSiE software).
+Likewise, `gwasSummaryPlotter.R` can be used to compare measures provided for summary statistic pairs (e.g. for beta values, p-values, fine-mapping PIPs from the SuSiE software).
 Documentation for this script is available by calling: `Rscript ./scripts/gwasSummaryPlotter.R --help`

 The structure of the `runColocaliseRegion.job` script provides an example of how the analysis can be configured when running `loopColocaliseRegion.sh`.